mmmsoup/dontblink/README.md

 Run `dontblink -h` for usage info

 ## To-Do
+- make it work on plasma and i3 (hopefully others too)
 - improve how checking whether desktop can be seen is done
 - restore previous wallpaper after program is terminated
-- resize static images based on target resolution during install process

 ---

 ![david](david.jpeg)

 _Don't blink.
 Blink and you're dead.
 They are fast, faster than you could believe.
 Don't turn your back, don't look away, and don't blink._